Vasimk88/Seanergy_Training/README.md

 28 Jan: Discussed the methodology to test the assumptions of Linear regression Uploaded the code file that was discussed in the class

+29 Jan: Shown some practical application of ML - 'Supermarkets-Logistics', 'Wildlife conservation' and 'Baby Paster'

-29 Jan: Discussed modeling with graphical user interface in R - with Rattle() Shared the textbook for learning Rattle()
+Discussed modeling with graphical user interface in R - with Rattle() Shared the textbook for learning Rattle()